jjgecon/EconJM_auto_doc_gen/output_docs/ie/cover_letter/Gonzalez_CL.typ

 A second paper shows that telenovelas focused on inequality reduce support for redistribution by downplaying or trivializing issues of economic disparity.
 My future work will generalize this approach to measure broader cultural values and use AI to analyze diverse media for a comprehensive study of culture.

 My research agenda aligns closely with IE University’s mission to empower students through innovative and impactful scholarship within a diverse and supportive international community.
-By integrating advanced AI tools to analyze cultural narratives and their economic consequences, I contribute to the interdisciplinary and technology-driven approach embraced by the Economics Department.
-My work on gender and labor markets complements existing research strengths and offers empirical insights relevant to sustainable development and inequality, resonating with IE’s commitment to societal impact and ethical stewardship.
+By integrating advanced AI tools, I contribute to the interdisciplinary and technology-driven approach embraced by the university.
+My work on gender and labor markets complements the work of Daniel Fernández-Kranz in gender and family economics.
 I am eager to engage collaboratively with faculty and students to foster experiential learning that bridges theory and real-world policy challenges.